 Disability Benefits Questionnaires or DBQs are the standard VA templates for VA and private examination reports.
-DBQs set forth an exhaustive list of questions to be addressed by physicians and these responses are used to evaluate a veteran’s disability claim.
-If your treating physician or a consulting physician is going to write an opinion in support of your claim, have him/her use a DBQ.
-There are DBQs for every type of disability and this list can be found at: https://www.benefits.va.gov/compensation/dbq_ListByDBQFormName.asp.
+DBQs set forth an exhaustive list of questions to be addressed by physicians, and these responses are used to evaluate a veteran’s disability claim.
+If your treating physician or a consulting physician is going to write an opinion supporting your claim, have them use a DBQ.
+There are DBQs for every type of disability, and this list can be found at: https://www.benefits.va.gov/compensation/dbq_ListByDBQFormName.asp.

 Let’s take the DBQ for a lumbar-spinal/back disability.
 This DBQ form can be found at: https://www.vba.va.gov/pubs/forms/VBA-21-0960M-14-ARE.pdf.
-You will notice that most of the sections are fairly detailed; but not all sections are of equal importance.
+You will notice that most sections are fairly detailed, but not all are of equal importance.
 This means that a physician must concentrate on the most important sections.

-For the back DBQ, the diagnosis of the back disability is fundamental, found in section 1A & 1B.
-For claims to entitlement to service-connection (i.e., back claims which need to prove service-connection), section 2A is the least noticeable and yet the most important.
-This is the only place in the DBQ where a physician can give his/her reasons for finding the claimant’s back disability is service-connected/service-related.
-(A claimant may want to ask the physician to attach an addendum if more room is needed to explain his/her findings on service-connection).
+For the back DBQ, the diagnosis of the back disability is fundamental, found in sections 1A & 1B.
+For claims to entitlement to service-connection (i.e., back claims which need to prove service-connection), section 2A is the least noticeable yet most important.
+This is the only place in the DBQ where a physician can give their reasons for finding the claimant’s back disability is service-connected/service-related.
+(A claimant may want to ask the physician to attach an addendum if more room is needed to explain their findings on service-connection).